GREEKC/hackathon-marseille/project_descriptions/bio.tools_annotation/README.md

 ## Requested skills for the hacking

-- Knowledge of tools, databases and data types used in thje field of gene regulation
+- Knowledge of tools, databases and data types used in the field of gene regulation
 - Ontologies

 ## Expectated deliveries

 - a list of all the tools, database and data types/formats used in the other projects of the hackathon
 - a description of as many as possible of these tools and database in bio.tools
-- identifying all these the data types in EDAM and reporting the missing ones
+- identifying all these the data types in EDAM and reporting the missing ones, with a particular focus on tools input and outputs parameters (EDAM operations)

 ### Final goal

-At the end of the hackathon, we aim at ...
+At the end of the hackathon, we aim at providing a set of precisely described gene regulation resources, more easily findable/shareable, and composable into bioinformatics workflows.

-### Intermediate goals and milestones

-After day 1, ...

-After day 2, ...

 ### Deliverables

--
--
+~TODO~